0Guffaw0/DEVCON-3/GameDesignDocument.md

 -	Frog’s body elasticity : `0.3`.
 -	Used for slight bounce when landing on obstacles.

+#### Surface Interaction

+**Friction Coefficients**:

+- Grass: 0.35, Moderate friction slows down rolling movement slightly.

+- Wet Grass: 0.1 , Low friction makes the frog slide further especially after rain.

+- Sticky Surfaces (Mud): 0.5 , High friction significantly reduces sliding.

+- Hard Surfaces (Rocks): 0.2 , Moderate friction with little resistance to sliding.

+- Sand: 0.4 , Slightly higher friction slows the frog, with reduced rolling momentum.

+**Bounciness**

+Elasticity of the frog's body: 0.3

+Adds a slight bounce when the frog lands on obstacles or hard surfaces.

+---

+#### Environmental Effects

+**Wind Resistance**:

+- The frog experiences a drag force based on its size, shape, and speed during jumps or slides.
+This is calculated using the formula:

+- F_drag = 0.5 × ρ × v² × Cd × A

+- ρ (Air Density): 1.225 kg/m³ (standard atmospheric conditions).

+- v (Velocity): The frog's speed.

+- Cd (Drag Coefficient): 1.0 Assuming a blunt shape for simplicity.

+- A (Cross-sectional Area): Based on the frog's scaled size in the game .

+- Wind resistance slightly reduces jump distance and slide speed.
+This effect is minor but noticeable at higher launch velocities.

 ---

 ## Link Dump (Resources)